 It's not that difficult to understand that, were our society structured and operating in a Cooperative manner, our lives, our society, and our world would all be dramatically different in just about every important respect, relative to our present capitalist society.

 In other words, all of our many and varied social and economic problems happen to have a single cause--capitalism.
-This is because, for all it real and perceived benefits, capitalism is also characterized by a number of extremely pernicious flaws, as a system; as system it possesses a "dark underbelly."
+This is because, for all it real and perceived benefits, capitalism is also characterized by a number of extremely pernicious flaws, as a system.
+As a system it possesses a "dark underbelly."
 Thus, changing capitalism will automatically solve or dramatically improve most of our problems, in one fell swoop.

 Suppose, for example, that you visit New York City, or any of our major metropolitan centers, and you become upset observing homeless people living in doorways or under bridges.
 Your impulse might be to join a group fighting homelessness.
 And perhaps they are trying to conduct this fight by working to have legislation enacted that will help homeless people.

 The problem is, however, that the objective economic reality is that whatever legislation is passed, if any, will be ineffective because it does not get to the root cause--the normal operation of capitalism.
-We already have many houses and apartments available for people, and many more that could be built--providing employment to many unemployed workers to do it--but homeless people do not, and will not, get those homes because under the rules of capitalism, goods and services--including housing--are generally and overwhelmingly obtainable only on the basis of ability to pay--not on need (a need-based system requires a Cooperative Society).In other words, under our capitalist system, if you have the money to buy a house or rent an apartment you'll get one, and if you don't--you won't.
+We already have many houses and apartments available for people, and many more that could be built--providing employment to many unemployed workers to do it, by the way--but homeless people do not, and will not, get those homes because under the rules of capitalism, products and services--including housing--are generally and overwhelmingly obtainable only on the basis of ability to pay--not on need (a need-based system requires the Brotherhood of Man).In other words, under our capitalist system, if you have the money to buy a house or rent an apartment you'll get one, and if you don't--you won't.

 The simple though ugly reality is that no group fighting homelessness can change this basic economic law of capitalism.
 Thus, no group fighting homelessness can ever completely and permanently eradicate the homelessness problem--in fact they can't even come close.